AbhishekChamp/AbhishekChamp/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abhishek96.r@gmail.com](mailto:abhishek96.r@gmail.com)
-* 🧠  I'm learning Pytorch
+* 🧠  I'm learning Backend web development
 * ⚡  I'm good at googling and finding solution to a problem

 ### Skills